 - To provide workshops in management techniques, marketing, accounting, and computers.

-- establish and maintain a continuous development in technological use applied to accounting,
+- Establish and maintain a continuous development in technological use.

-- work in accountability positions in the private industry as well as in government agencies,
+- Work in managing positions in the private industry as well as in government agencies.Develop portfolio.

-- prepare accounting reports in English and Spanish,
+- Prepare managerial reports in English and Spanish.

-- communicate adequately in English and Spanish both orally and in writing.
+- Communicate adequately in English & Spanish, both orally and in writing.

 - General Education Courses